Phil Brooks

 Tom Gordon

 Tom began model railroading at the time he received his first train under the Christmas tree.
 Now he models the Seaboard Air Line in the era of first-generation diesels and is building a layout resembling the prototype between Atlanta and Birmingham.
-He also enjoys (sometimes too much) the electronic aspect of the hobby, with Arduino-based control systems for yards, and C/MRI – JMRI-based signaling.
+He also enjoys (sometimes too much) the electronic aspect of the hobby, with Arduino based control systems for yards, and C/MRI – JMRI based signaling.